allthroughthenight/allthroughthenight.github.io/_posts/2025-01-01-what-i-learned-this-year copy.md

 * [LinkedIn is now using everyone's content to train their AI tool](https://news.ycombinator.com/item?id=41585363)
 > Somehow i feel sad for this AI model.
 All the others are trained on authentic content and this boy gets socialised on the most shallow content imaginable.
 Poor, socially awkward AI.

+* [O2 unveils Daisy, the AI granny wasting scammers’ time](https://news.virginmediao2.co.uk/o2-unveils-daisy-the-ai-granny-wasting-scammers-time/): An AI "grandma" that chats with phone scammers to keep them busy and protect real people from scams.

 * [Show HN: If YouTube had actual channels](https://news.ycombinator.com/item?id=41247023): A YouTube browser that's like a regular TV.
 I use this at least once a day.